rivalee/rivalee_old.github.io/fake-meat.md

 Fake meat makes people uncomfortable, challenges masculinity, and is the future.

 ## Fictional bones
 A speculative design project which examined the purpose of bones in a post-meat future.
+These were a design provocation.
+What do we want to import into the new world of eating meat that doesn't come from animals?
+Could bones perform a nostalgic or functional role?
+Why would we want them at all?

 ![](../images/bone_utensils_1.jpg)